whataboutkris/CPSC-362-Product-Vision/README.md

 - Primary actor: influencer
 - Preconditions: verified influencer who has to have an account and logged into said account
 - Postconditions: Influencer has access to property listings.

 **Main Success Scenario:**
 1. Influencer registers for an account.
 Verifies with an ID and social media handle.
-2. Once verified, influencer has access to every property and dates available for said listings.
+2. Once verified, influencer has access to every property and dates available for said listings, and can communicate with the renter and checkout.

 ### For NONFUNCTIONAL: